Businessmen will be afraid of activists and will not interfere with BioWare in promoting progressive ideas, says Dragon Age game director

 Former Dragon Age series director Mark Darrah recently shared his thoughts on the future of BioWare and its approach to storytelling in a video.

-If this is not just a financial transaction, but also a PR move by the government of Saudi Arabia, then for studios without an established reputation, you can simply direct their messages in the right direction or, at a minimum, divert them from topics that portray you in a bad light.
+If this is not just a financial transaction, but also a PR move by the government of Saudi Arabia, then for studios without an established reputation, you can simply direct their messages in the right direction or, at least, divert them from topics that portray you in a bad light.

 However, with BioWare, which has an established reputation for progressive views, the situation is more complicated.